Mbaracayú Forest Nature Reserve: Location

-It hold one of the last large, well-preserved remnants of Alto Paraná Atlantic forests in Paraguay.

-The reserve would be part of the proposed Trinational Biodiversity Corridor, which aims to provide forest connections between conservation units in Brazil, Paraguay and Argentina in the Upper Paraná ecoregion.
+The Mbaracayú Forest Nature Reserve protects an area of high, humid subtropical forest in the upper Jejuí Guazú River basin.
+The 64405 ha reserve is the largest continuous remnant of the Alto Paraná Atlantic forests in Paraguay.
+It is part of the proposed Trinational Biodiversity Corridor, which aims to provide forest connections between conservation units in Brazil, Paraguay and Argentina in the Upper Paraná ecoregion.

 History

-The Mbaracayú Forest Nature Reserve was established by an agreement between the government of Paraguay, the Moisés Bertoni Foundation, the United Nations and The Nature Conservancy, later ratified in 1991 by national law 112/91.
-The reserve was declared a Paraguay heritage area dedicated in perpetuity to protect the forest, biological diversity and cultural resources, and to promote sustainable development.

-The reserve was submitted on 19 December 2003 as a proposed World Heritage Site.
+The Mbaracayú Forest Nature Reserve was established by an agreement among the government of Paraguay, the Moises Bertoni Foundation, UNESCO and The Nature Conservancy.
+This agreement was ratified in 1991 by Paraguayan National Law 112/91.
+The reserve was declared a Paraguayan heritage area dedicated in perpetuity to protect the forest, biological diversity and cultural resources, and to promote sustainable economic development.
+The reserve was submitted to UNESCO on 19 December 2003 as a proposed World Heritage Site.